home-assistant/home-assistant.io/source/_components/daikin.markdown

 **Only** the european versions of Daikin ACs (models BRP069A41, 42, 43, 45).

-The some models does not support setting of fan speed or fan swing mode.
+Some models does not support setting of fan speed or fan swing mode.

 Please note that some AC devices may report outside temperature only when they are turned on.